-School districts are strongly encouraged to utilize other forms of incentives or rewards that are not food-based.
-School districts must address the use of food as an incentive or reward, if allowed, it is required that the food awards be in alignment with the Smart Snacks Nutrition Standards.
+The NCSD has encouraged other forms of incentives or rewards that are not food-based.
+We have addressed the use of food as an incentive or reward, if allowed it is required that the food awards be in alignment with the Smart Snacks Nutrition Standards.